Community Arts and the Art of Community

 Compare offerings and share your lists with others.

-Willingness to listen and learn across significantly different lived experiences will be an essential aspect of our work as we consider the meaning of "community."
-Program participants also will have abundant opportunity to develop the habits of mind of analytic, creative, and resilient thinkers, observers, and writers.
+Program participants will have opportunity to develop the habits of mind of analytic, creative, and resilient thinkers, observers, and writers.

 This offering will prepare you for careers and advanced study in: